fbacchella/nexusupload/README.md

 pycurl_path=None
 ```

+## File detection override ##

+It the detetction of the informations from a rpm is know to be wrong , it can always be overriden.
+Each files can be
+suffix with a ';'-separated list of informations.

+If a digit is given, it defines the major version, it can be specified many times.
+It totally override
+the auto-detection.

+It the string 'debuginfo' is given, the rpm is debuginformations.

+Any other string is matched as the architecture, the last occurence win.

+For example: `nexusupload somerpm-el6.x86_64.rpm;5;6;src` will mark the file as being for 6 and 7 and manage
+this package as a source rpm.

 ## CURL and PyCurl libraries

 Some distribution provides quite old curl and pycurl with missing features, like TLSv1.2 and